mpetty-nayya/test-sl/docs/FAQ.md

 1. Browse to the [standard api](../reference/decision-support-api-standard.yaml) or [hropen api](../reference/decision-support-api-hropen.yaml).
 2. Select `Exports / Bundled References` to download a self contained OpenAPI document of the Nayya API
 3. Import the OpenAPI document as an API in Postman.
-There is an option to generate collections from the Open API file.
+There is an option to generate collections during the OpenAPI import